-During 2022, the Committee met a total of 45 times, 26 of which after its renewal.
-The attendance of each member at the meetings was 100% for both the current Committee and the Committee in office until 29 April 2022.
+During 2023, the Committee held 44 meetings in total.
 For details, see Summary Table No. 1 contained in Part IV of the Report.

-The meetings lasted on average about 3 hours and 48 minutes, which was considered an adequate amount of time to ensure thorough examination and discussion of the items on the agenda, also in light of the appropriate prior disclosures and of the number of meetings held.

-In 2023, at the date of approval of this Report, the Committee has held 10 meetings.
+The meetings lasted on average about 4 hours and 5 minutes, which was considered an adequate amount of time to ensure thorough examination and discussion of the items on the agenda, also in light of the appropriate prior disclosures and of the number of meetings held.
+In 2024, at the date of approval of this Report, the Committee has held 10 meetings.